ALBERT SPEER URGES WAR ECONOMY ON GERMANY

 Left: Having convened a working meeting of the leading men of the German armaments industry, Armaments Minister Speer (right, with arms folded and swastika armband) and Luftwaffe Inspector General Field Marshal Erhard Milch (center in photo) stand behind protective shields during a weapons test at an airfield somewhere in the east of the Reich (probably in occupied Poland) in October 1943.

 Right: May 23, 1945, arrest of leading members of the Flensburg Government, the short-lived administration of several weeks that attempted to rule Nazi Germany following Hitler’s suicide on April 30.
 Reich President Adm.
 Karl Doenitz (center, in dark long coat) is followed by Speer (bareheaded), and Gen. Alfred Jodl (left of Speer).
-All three men were indicted as major war criminals at the Nuremberg International Military Tribunal (November 20, 1945, to October 1, 1946).
+All 3 men were transferred to the Allied military prison in Nuremberg in the German state of Bavaria and indicted as major war criminals at the International Military Tribunal that took place there (November 20, 1945, to October 1, 1946).
 Speer, who exercised direct control of the underground V‑2 rocket factory at Nordhausen-Dora among other slave-labor facilities, and Doenitz, who headed the Kriegsmarine, were given prison sentences of 10 and 20 years, respectively.
 Jodl, the Chief of the Operations Staff of the Armed Forces High Command (Oberkommando der Wehrmacht), was sentenced to death and hanged on October 16, 1945.

 Albert Speer, Hitler’s Architect, Master Builder, and Minister of Armaments and War Production